ibm-cloud-docs/codeengine/fun-migrate.md

 ### Can I use sequences to chain my functions together?
 {: #fun-migrate-faq7}

 {{site.data.keyword.codeengineshort}} does not include support for sequences.
-However, because any function can be invoked by calling its web URL, you can chain your functions together with a series of REST calls.
+However, because any function can be invoked by calling its [private or public endpoint](/docs/codeengine?topic=codeengine-fun-work#optionsvisibilityfun), you can chain your functions together with a series of REST calls.
 This logic must be added directly to your function code.

 ### Can I use `whisk.system` actions?
 {: #fun-migrate-faq8}